-As highlighted in \Cref{ssec:sink_model} with given the numerical resolution in our models, we can only capture core-fragmentation.
+As highlighted in \Cref{ssec:sink_model} given the numerical resolution in our models, we can only capture core fragmentation.
 However, some sink particles can form isolated and unbound, but later become bound to another star.
-We use the birth conditions of a sink particle found in a binary/multiple to determine the pathway in which the system formed.
-We chronologically check bound systems, and if a new sink particle ID is found, we determine the system's formation pathway using the following criteria: \begin{enumerate} \item {\bf Bound core-fragmentation}: If a sink is form bound to another sink or system of sinks, then it was formed via bound core-fragmentation. \item {\bf Unbound core-fragmentation}: If a sink is formed unbound, but the sink or systems of sinks it was most bound to at birth is in the current multiple system, then it was formed via unbound core-fragmentation. \item {\bf Dynamical capture}: If a sink is formed unbound, and the sink or system of sinks it was most bound to at birth is \emph{not} in the current multiple system, then it was formed via dynamical capture. \end{enumerate}
+We use the birth conditions of a sink particle found in a binary or multiple to determine the pathway in which the system formed.
+We chronologically check bound systems, and if a new sink particle ID is found, we determine the system's formation pathway using the following criteria: \begin{enumerate} \item {\bf Bound core fragmentation}: If a sink is formed bound to another sink or system of sinks, then it was formed via bound core fragmentation. \item {\bf Unbound core fragmentation}: If a sink is formed unbound, but the sink or systems of sinks it was most bound to at birth is in the current multiple system, then it was formed via unbound core fragmentation. \item {\bf Dynamical capture}: If a sink is formed unbound, and the sink or system of sinks it was most bound to at birth is not in the current multiple system, then it was formed via dynamical capture. \end{enumerate}

-These formation pathways are illustrated in \Cref{fig:formation_pathway_schematic}.
-For systems with more than two stars, the formation pathways is determined by the newest sink particle ID ie. the most recently formed star.
-This classification only rely on the energetics of the sink particles, and not that of the gas.
-Therefore, some of the systems found to be formed by unbound core-fragmentation may in reality be bound, when making a detailed account of the gas distribution.
-We have chosen not to do this, since it would entail relating different volume elements to different sink systems, which is not easily done in a unique manner, and beyond the scope of this article.
+These formation pathways are illustrated in \Cref{fig:formation_pathway_schematic}, and examples from the simulations are shown in the Appendix in \Cref{fig:pathway_appendix}.
+For systems with more than two stars, the formation pathway is determined by the newest sink particle ID ie. the most recently formed star.
+This classification only relies on the energy of the sink particles, and not that of the gas.
+Therefore, some of the systems found to be formed by unbound core fragmentation may in reality be bound, when making a detailed account of the gas distribution.
+We have chosen not to do this since it would entail relating different volume elements to different sink systems, which is not easily done in a unique manner and is beyond the scope of this article.